 A lot of people might say that being in the same room with your counselor has a different feeling when conducted online.
 However, there’s a way to go about this.
-The key to reaching a suitable environment is by ensuring high-quality video resolution and proper sounding.
+According to some licensed professionals at BetterHep.com, the key to reaching a suitable environment is by ensuring high-quality video resolution and proper sounding.

 Your session might be a little bit distracting if you and your client face a blurry video.
 Add to this a crackling and choppy audio.
 Chances are, you won’t reach the emotional and sincere conversation tone you need.

 Therefore, make sure to invest in a high-resolution webcam.
 Buy an external one, and not rely on the low-quality built-in camera that your laptop has.
 Pair this with a headphone that resonates with the best sounds.

 Always keep the spotlight on the client.
 Even though you are in the comforts of your home, stay away from distractions.
 Do not let your mind wander around the room.
 If your client sees that you are not paying attention, he or she will most likely feel uncomfortable opening up to you.
 Ensure to make a connection to get the best intervention results.

 Trust is the utmost foundation between a counselor and a client.
 Yes, this might be easy to fulfill if you are doing your sessions face-to-face.
 However, this might be a little bit challenging if you are conversing online.

 The discussions that you will be having your clients are full of protected health information.
 As a mental health practitioner, it is your responsibility to keep these details secure, safe, and confidential.
 The way you can do this is to choose software that provides lock security.
 Look for something that guarantees full HIPAA compliance.